These Apache® Project Website Branding Requirements define how Apache projects should refer to trademarks and display their brand.

-Guidelines for naming new projects exist, but haven't yet been reviewed and merged into this policy document.
+Guidelines for choosing names of new projects exist, but haven't yet been reviewed and merged into this policy document.

-The primary branding for any project or product name must be in the form of "Apache Foo".
-This ensures that the project or product is associated with the ASF and the project in the minds of our users.
-The first and most prominent reference to a project or product on each page, and especially in page titles or headers, must use the "Apache Foo" form of its name.
-Other references may use either "Apache Foo" or "Foo" as appropriate for the subject matter.
+The primary branding for any project or product name must be in the form of "Apache Projectname".
+This ensures that the project or product is associated with the ASF as a whole in the minds of users, as well as to ensure third parties cannot as easily misuse our project names.
+The first and most prominent references to a project or product on every page, and uses in page titles or headers, must use the "Apache Projectname" form of its name.
+Other references may use either "Apache Projectname" or "Projectname" as appropriate for the subject matter.

-Every product homepage and any overview download pages for the product must include a prominent reference to the product as "Apache Foo", and must include a brief one sentence description of the function of the product.
+Every product homepage and any overview download pages for the product must include a prominent reference to the product as "Apache Foo", and must include a brief one sentence description of the function of the software product itself.
 For example:

-The Apache Xerces XML parsing library software is easily configurable and compliant with current standards
+The Apache Xerces XML parsing library software provides a complete implementation of the XML 1.0 parsing specification, and is easily configurable and compliant with current standards.

 This description is both useful for new readers to your page, and is important for the ASF to maintain an overall list of trademarks for our software products.
-A trademark is only important when associated with a specific kind of goods - a product or a service; in our case with the actual software products that the ASF and our PMCs offer for download.
+A trademark is only important when associated with a specific kind of goods: in our case with the actual downloadable software products that the ASF and our PMCs provide.

 Note that it's best to pass the sample description by trademarks@, to ensure it's a proper trademark goods description.
-For example, at one point Apache Tomcat's website said it is an "implementation" and a "collaboration".
+For example, in the past Apache Tomcat's website said it is an "implementation" and a "collaboration", not as a product with functionality.
 Apache SpamAssassin's website described itself as a "project" and a "version" and otherwise refers to the software as "it".
 Neither of these contains a proper trademark goods description (i.e. computer software that performs a function).
 While this trademark description style may sometimes seem clumsy in technical documentation, it is a critical way that we can enforce our trademarks - plus, it only needs to be done in one prominent place on the website.